abin-ps/deeplink-demo-flutter-app/README.md

 </intent-filter>
 ```
 - After adding these on your app, you need unique Signing keys of your app. where this key is verified by android with our domain configurations, when user clicks the link.
-- If you're already have the signing key to your app and app is not published yet then, [follow from this step](link here) or if you already published your app to playstore then, [check this](Steps for users already published their app on playstore). otherwise do following steps carefully.
+- If you're already have the signing key to your app and app is not published yet then, [follow from this step](https://github.com/abin-ps/deeplink-demo-flutter-app?tab=readme-ov-file#steps-for-users-already-have-signingkey-but-not-published-their-app-on-playstore) or if you already published your app to playstore then, [check this](https://github.com/abin-ps/deeplink-demo-flutter-app?tab=readme-ov-file#steps-for-users-already-published-their-app-on-playstore). otherwise do follow the steps carefully.
 - For generating unique signing key for your app, run following command.
 ```bash
   keytool -genkey -v -keystore your-keystore-filename-here.jks -keyalg RSA -keysize 2048 -validity 10000 -alias your-alias-name